How to handle the adult bully in your life

 Get a posse

 "Most bullies, most chronic bullies, pick on more than one person," said Ni, who coaches clients and counsels Fortune 500 companies.
-"When victims are willing to band together it helps because there is strength in numbers."
+"When victims are willing to band together it he

-Fellow victims can help you document any abuse, share their own experiences, and convince management or the local condo association that the bully's behavior is real and has to stop.
-That puts you in a greater position of power, and when you have that, said Ni, the bully will back off.